I'm a Daddy (But There Are No Diapers)

 - 1 orange (wedged or sliced- however you do)

 - Melt duck fat, tossing onions and mushrooms in about half of the duck fat.
-Spread on a pan and cook in oven until onions are soft and mushrooms are soft and browned edges.
+Spread on a cookie sheet and cook in oven until onions are soft and mushrooms are soft with browned edges.
 Lightly salt.

-- In a mixing bowl crack egg and beat with a fork until uniform consistency.
+- In a mixing bowl, crack the egg and beat with a fork until uniform consistency.
 Mix in shredded spinach and basil.
 Season with salt and pepper.

-- In a frying pan cook asparagus in ½ of remaining duck fat on medium heat until soft, but still crunchy.
+- (optional) In a frying pan cook asparagus in 1/2 of remaining duck fat on medium heat until soft, but still crunchy.
 Season with salt to taste.

-- Warm duck meat in non-stick or cast iron frying pan, then put aside.
+- (optional) Warm duck meat in non-stick or cast iron frying pan, then put aside.

-- Add remaining duck fat to non-stick pan.
+- Add remaining duck fat to the pan.
 When hot (on Med setting) pour in egg mixture.
-Allow to cook until almost solid, then flip to brown other side.
+Allow to cook until almost solid, then flip to brown the other side.

 - Serve over mixed greens.
-Put tomatoes, mushrooms, onions, and duck meat on half of egg, then fold the other half over top.
-Sprinkle to with green onions.
+Put tomatoes, mushrooms, onions, and duck meat on half of the egg, then fold the other half over top.
+Sprinkle top with green onions.
 Plate with asparagus and orange pieces.